freenas/freenas-docs/userguide/storage.rst

 The passphrase for a pool can be changed by clicking
 |pool-lock| :menuselection:`--> Change Passphrase`.
-To change the passphrase enter the :guilabel:`Root Password` and a new :guilabel:`Passphrase`.
+To change the passphrase, enter the :guilabel:`Root Password` and a new :guilabel:`Passphrase`.
 To remove the passphrase from the pool, set :guilabel:`Remove passphrase`.